Call us at 604-932-3618 or

 • Lightweight materials

-• Easy to assemble reducing labour costs for assembly
+• Easy to assemble, reducing labour costs for assembly

 2. Reduction of waste

-• Wood forming material is dramatically reduced resulting in a reduction of material sent to the land fill.
+• Wood-forming material is dramatically reduced, resulting in a reduction of material sent to the landfill.

 3. Warm, dry clean smelling basements: